 Public transport in Indianapolis

 The most common way of getting around Indianapolis is by bus.
-The IndyGo offers more than 30 fixed routes that criss-cross the city, including the Red Line rapid transit electric buses which traverse a 13-mile north/south route from Broad Ripple through downtown to the University of Indianapolis campus.
+Branded IndyGo, the Indianapolis Public Transportation Corporation offers more than 30 fixed routes that criss-cross the city, including the Red Line rapid transit electric buses which traverse a 13-mile north/south route from Broad Ripple through downtown to the University of Indianapolis campus.

 There are three ways to pay.
-The most efficient is to get a MyKey tap-and-go card, purchasable at any ticket-vending machine.
+The most efficient way is to get a MyKey tap-and-go card, which can be purchased at any ticket vending machine.
 MyKey is also available as a downloadable app for digital access.
-Riders can also purchase one-day or seven-day bus passes, or can pay the bus driver in exact change.
+Riders can also purchase one-day or seven-day bus passes or pay the bus driver in exact change.

-Similarly, one can also make use of dockless scooters.
-Newcomers to the city will find these useful for short local commutes, or to cover the short distances between IndyGo stops.
-To rent one of these, riders must download an app first (Lime, Bird, and Spin all currently operate in Indianapolis), and then scan a QR code to unlock a vehicle.
-Rides are usually calculated by time of use, until the rider stops the timer via the app.
+Similarly, one can also use dockless scooters.
+Newcomers to the city will find these useful for short local commutes or to cover the short distances between IndyGo stops.
+To rent one of these, riders must download an app first (Lime, Bird, and Veo all currently operate in Indianapolis) and then scan a QR code to unlock a vehicle.
+Rides are usually calculated by a timer that is operated by the rider via the app.

 Taxis in Indianapolis

 Taxis are available throughout Indianapolis.
 These can be flagged down, but it’s recommended to phone and book taxis in advance.
-The city also has a bevy of digital ride-hailing services including Uber and Lyft (download the apps for these and follow a few easy steps to set up an account), and one could also arrange shuttle buses and limo services for private rides or carpools.
+The city also has a bevvy of digital ride-hailing services, including Uber and Lyft (download the apps for these and follow a few easy steps to set up an account), and one could also arrange shuttle buses and limo services for private rides or carpools.